FMIA Week 6: Ryan Tannehill, Titans Are Changing The Narrative In AFC - ProFootballTalk

 Tampa Bay coach Bruce Arians said the play “changed the whole momentum in the whole stadium.”
 Linebacker Devin White said Dean “set the tempo for the whole defense.”
 What it did, I thought, was slow down Green Bay—if the Packers scored there, it was pretty much game over.
 But the thing got turned around and Tampa Bay went on a 38-0 run.
 Football is weird sometimes.

 But all along, since March, this season has been about getting aboard the Brady-Gronk train.
-This is the first time I’ve seen Rodgers as befuddled as he was in years.
+This is the first time in a while I’ve seen Rodgers so befuddled.
 Rodgers’ last nine drives before being mercifully yanked midway through the fourth quarter: interception, interception, punt, punt, end of half, punt, punt, punt, punt.
 Yikes.
 In Rodgers’ 197 career starts, this was one of his three worst: 35.4 rating, 46 percent completions.
 There was a bit of the bad old days too, with former Lion rival Ndamukong Suh frustrating him to the point where Rodgers yapped at him angrily.

 For once, the Tampa defense was the headline act.
 That was fine with Dean.
 “We beat the odds,” Dean said.
 “All anyone’s been doing is talking about the offense.
 We’re just in the shadows.
 Today, we basically brought light to the defense.”